yarncraft/postgres-tree/README.md

     offset: 0
   });

-  /* Insert a node and inherit its parents children */ await tree.replaceInsertNode({
+  /* insert a node and inherit its parents children */ await tree.replaceInsertNode({
     id: 4,
     parent: 1,